Brussels army of 'slave' trainees escapes EU gaze

 But if they just look around them, they will see plenty of unpaid or underpaid youth slaving away in Europe's engine room.

-Often dependent on grants or donations that shrink when the economy turns down, the many non-governmental organizations and think-tanks in Brussels have become increasingly reliant on short-term hires.
+Often dependent on grants or donations that shrink when the economy turns down, the many non-governmental organisations and think-tanks in Brussels have become increasingly reliant on short-term hires.

 Graduates trying to build a CV make a good fit - young, ambitious and willing to put in long hours at very low pay.